viandwi24/anchor-idl-converter/README.md

 This is a simple tool i made to convert new Anchor IDL (anchor v0.30.0+) to old Anchor IDL (anchor v0.29.0-).
 Im using this tool because some another tools like SolanaFM Local IDL until now still not support the new Anchor IDL.

+> [!WARNING]
+> This tools is only hacky solution, and may not work for all cases.

 ## How to use
 ```bash
 # use with bun